Small Living Room Ideas

 - Use fabrics with texture rather than pattern so as not to overwhelm a small space.
 Texture adds interest when light hits the uneven surfaces, bringing varying degrees of lights and darks of the same color.

 - Light fixtures can have texture as well.
-Polished chrome will be smooth, wrought iron will have a rustic feel, etc.
+For instance, polished chrome will be smooth, wrought iron will have a rustic feel, etc.

 Horizontal stripes on the walls or floor can elongate and bring movement to a small room